hiibolt/KnowledgeBase/pages/Coin Toss Lab Report.md

   **Table Measurements**:
   I was first asked to measure the table, and I eyeballed the final digit.
 I dislike the idea of having to eyeball, but I understand that ironically it can add more accuracy to a given measurement.

-  Next, I found the raw
+  Next, I found the directly computed perimeter and area, with no standard deviation.
+I have no comments on this step
 - # Conclusion
   ~~